automuteus/automuteus/README.md

 The app will fail the first time you deploy since the `DISCORD_BOT_TOKEN` is not set.
 To fix this:

-1. Create a new Config var in your Heroku app's settings with the key `DISCORD_BOT_TOKEN` and the value as your bot token obtained from the pre-installation step.
+1. Create a Config var in your Heroku app's settings with the key `DISCORD_BOT_TOKEN` and the value as your bot token obtained from the pre-installation step.
+2. Create another Config var with the key `SERVER_URL` and for the value use the url of your Heroku app.
+Should be in the form of `https://<your-app-name>.herokuapp.com` (withouth tailing slash)
+3. Create another Config var with the key `EXT_PORT` and the value `protocol`
-2. Restart all dynos
+4. Restart all dynos

 To connect to this deployment, create a `host.txt` file in the same folder as the  `amonguscapture.exe` file with the contents `https://<host>`, where the host is your Heroku app URL and restart `amonguscapture.exe` if its already running.